-“Super Recognisers” are untrained observers who naturally can identify individuals with an uncanny accuracy that exceeds the capabilities of even the best A.i.
+“Super Recognisers” are untrained observers who naturally can identify individuals with an uncanny accuracy that exceeds the capabilities of even the best A.I.
 Facial Recognition Systems.
-These exceptionally rare people can remember unique facial identifiers from any photographic method, can identify specific individuals who are disguised, when there is a long time interval between each image or the photography is of very poor quality.
+These exceptionally rare people can remember unique facial identifiers from any photographic method.
+The can even identify specific individuals who are disguised, when there is a long time interval between each image or the photography is of very poor quality.

 Even in well-controlled conditions, false negatives by trained observers in a large real-world study denied real debit card purchases intended to be validated only by a recent photo ID.
 This the main reason why signatures and other forms of I.D. verification still have priority over portrait photography in cash or legal transactions.*

 Yet photographically identical twins can be easily identified as unique individuals in reality, even when they attempt to disguise themselves as their twin and only respond to their twin’s name.
 The Richard Kemp trial * (linked above) was the first large study to demonstrate that ID photography distorts unique information that is instantly available to us when we identify any individual with direct vision.
 This is true even if they are now much older, have a different body size, hair, tattooing, spectacles, reconstructive surgery or have been disfigured by accidents.